 Since our formation in 1991, Desert Foothills Land Trust (DFLT) has evolved into a committed and stable organization dedicated to protecting the special places unique to the Sonoran Desert Foothills area of central Arizona.
-To date, DFLT has conserved over 900 acres on 27 preserves.
+To date, DFLT has conserved nearly 1,100 acres on 29 preserves.
 These open spaces will be protected by DFLT in perpetuity, ensuring that the land remains forever in its natural state.
 Many of our preserves are open to the public, providing opportunities for recreation and exploration to all area residents and visitors.

 The Land Trust is continuing its work to acquire special natural areas, to steward these lands in perpetuity, and to connect people to these incredible places.
 We invite you to get involved!
 Donate, volunteer, and spread the word about this important work!